CSE437s/semester-project-group-16/README.md

   <img src="./images/image2.png" alt="Image 2" width="200">
 </p>

-The posts page shows upcoming trips made by other drivers.
-You can select filters by distance from location, date, and trip category.
+### The posts page shows upcoming trips made by other drivers.
+You can filter posts by distance from a location, date, and trip category.
 You can make a new post with location suggestions.

 <p align="left">
   <img src="./images/image1.png" alt="Image 1" width="200">
   <img src="./images/image7.png" alt="Image 7" width="200">
 </p>

-Pressing on a post in the post page shows you details of the trip, and lets you apply for a stop on that trip by placing a marker or entering an address.
+### Pressing on a post in the post page shows you details of the trip, and lets you request a stop by placing a marker or entering an address.

 <p align="left">
   <img src="./images/image9.png" alt="Image 9" width="200">